-Develop Simple Proposal Response Strategies That Actually Work
+Develop Simple Strategies of How to Write Contract Proposal to the Federal Government That Actually Work

 Today’s federal market is very lucrative but a tough market.
 Even “seasoned” contractors are having a tough time getting the end result – the award.
-You must develop an appropriate proposal response.
+In order to increase your chances for serious consideration by the evaluation team, you should consider the following basic steps.

-What this means is that there are ways to assess what projects federal contracting agencies have forecasted.
-This can be as far out as three years.
+What this means is that there are ways to assess what projects federal contracting agencies have forecasted ahead of time – sometimes more than 12 months ahead and before they are finally posted on fedbizopps.
 The reality is that you want to find projects that are projected for one year or less.

 - This information gives you the time to build the right relationships and to develop a plan of action that is meaningful and realistic.